tgargula/portfolio/src/posts/warsaw.md

 - pączki - you need to try at least one!
 - ice cream - tbh, the best ice cream I've ever eaten was in Poland
 - szarlotka (apple pie)

+## What to visit?

+### Sites

+#### Old Town
+The oldest part of the city.
+It has a lot of historic buildings with the Royal Castle, the Sigismund Column, and the Market Square.

+#### Nowy Świat / Krakowskie Przedmieście
+This street leads to the old town and contains a lot of historic buildings with a lot of tenements and other significant buildings like European Hotel, University of Warsaw, Copernicus Monument, Bristol Hotel, Presidential Palace, Prus & Mickiewicz Monuments.

+#### Piłsudski Square
+It's a square close to the Krakowskie Przedmieście street with a lot of important monuments including: Tomb of the Unknown Soldier, Piłsudski monument, Monument to the Victims of the Smolensk Tragedy in 2010, etc.

+#### Łazienki Park
+A really nice park :)

+#### Pałac Kultury i Nauki (Palace of Culture and Science)
+It's a huge building in the new center of Warsaw, close to the main station.
+You can take an elevator upstairs for a small fee to experience nice views from above.

+### Museums

+#### National Museum
+National Art Gallery - what else do you need?

+#### Museum of Contemporary Art
+While it gained a lot of critics because of pretty unusual looks from the outside, it is quite good.
+The center of Warsaw has a very mixed architecture style, so it actually suits there.
+I would never do that in Krakow though.

+#### Warsaw Uprising Museum
+The Poles value a lot the history of Poland regaining or fighting for the independence.
+Throughout the visit, you can learn a lot about the Warsaw Uprising of 1944.

+#### Copernicus Science Center
+If you're a science fan, this place is for you!